Blaine Robison, M.A.

-The act of reconciling Peter to fellowship with Yeshua and restoring him to service served as an acted out parable and manifested Yeshua as high priest, the preeminent mediator between God and His people (Heb 2:17; 5:1).
+The act of reconciling Peter to fellowship with Yeshua and restoring him to service served as an acted out parable and manifested Yeshua as the preeminent mediator between God and His people (Heb 2:17; 5:1).
 Yeshua could not assume this role until after he had been raised from the dead and his resurrection made him the permanent high priest of Israel (cf. Heb 7:23-25).
 As high priest Yeshua enacted the New Covenant (Heb 8:6), and under the New Covenant all sins may be forgiven.
 Under the Old Covenant betrayal of the king resulted in death.
 Yeshua would demonstrate beginning with Peter that the New Covenant offers grace beyond belief.
-Yet, Yeshua not only demonstrated lavish forgiveness, but elevated Peter to a position of high responsibility.
+Yet, Yeshua not only demonstrated lavish forgiveness but elevated Peter to a position of high responsibility.

 The other disciples witnessing this exchange could hardly mistake Yeshua's intent to firmly establish Simon as a principal leader of the Body of Messiah.
 Both Luke's narrative of Acts and church tradition confirm his position as a preeminent leader in the apostolic era.
 Thus, it is no surprise that spiritual shepherding would become a theme in Simon's first letter to congregations in the Diaspora (1Pet 5:1-4).
-There is symmetry in this encounter on the beach in that it likely occurred on a Friday morning and Peter's denial occurred on a Friday morning.
+There is symmetry in this encounter on the beach in that it likely occurred on a Friday morning and Peter's denial occurred on a Friday before sunrise.

 Prophecy of the Future, 21:18-23